snscn/quickdrop/README.md

 generate download links, and manage file availability, file encryption and optional password protection.

+## Live Application

+The QuickDrop app is live and actively used by us!
+You can access the production version [here](https://quickdrop.tyron.rocks).

 ## Features

 - **File Upload**: Users can upload files without needing to create an account.